koukibadr/Searchable-Listview/README.md

   ///required when using [expansion] constructor late Widget Function(dynamic) expansionTitleBuilder;

+  ///physics attributes used in listview widget late ScrollPhysics? physics;

+  ///shrinkWrap used in listview widget, not used in sliver searchable list
+  ///by default `shrinkWrap = false` late bool shrinkWrap;

+  ///item extent of the listview late double? itemExtent;

+  ///listview item padding
+  late EdgeInsetsGeometry? listViewPadding;

+  ///list items reverse attributes
+  ///by default `reverse = false`
+  ///not available for sliver listview constructor late bool reverse;

 ````

 ### Migration:

-- If you are using the 1.5.3 version or older and you are using `sliverScrollEffect` parameter, for 1.6.0 version and above this parameter is replaced with a constructor `SearchableList.sliver`
+- **If you are using the 1.5.3 version or older and you are using `sliverScrollEffect` parameter, for 1.6.0 version and above this parameter is replaced with a constructor `SearchableList.sliver`**

+- **If you are migrating to 2.5.0 version you need to change the `builder` callback as now it provide the element index and not the element object**

 ## Implementation